 Thinking about visiting the shrine is July is a complete no. It is not the recommended time.
 As it is too humid and hot during June and July, it is often recommended to visit Jagannath Puri during October till the end of February.

 In summers the temperature lies between 26 degrees till 30 degrees but it usually too humid because of the presence of the sea.
-In winter, the temperature soars to as low as 17 degrees till 22 degrees.
+In winter, the temperature soars from as low as 17 degrees to 22 degrees.

 Of the four Dhams, Rameshwaram is another Hindu temple that is located in Tamil India.
 The temple is dedicated to Lord Shiva and is one of the twelve jyotirlingas in India.